What is Agile methodology?

-Scott Sehlhorst, product management and strategy consultant, explains,
+As Scott Sehlhorst, product management and strategy consultant, explains:

 "There are three contexts in which being agile provide significant value—and key benefits in each context.
 Team members get feedback on their work and an understanding of how what they created had an impact, providing intrinsic benefit as individuals.
 Engineering organizations collectively become not only more efficient in their operations but also more effective in their delivery of value.
 Companies as a whole become more adaptive to changes in their markets and therefore more competitive—leveraging both the increased effectiveness and their newfound responsiveness."